dqawami/flowchartCodeConverter/README.md

 NOTE: Many features (saving, compiling, running, etc.) will be added to the system after the flowchart-to-code component is tested.

 ## Contributing
-If you want to contribute, please go to the (Contributing file)[CONTRIBUTING.md] for details.
+If you want to contribute, please go to the [Contributing file](CONTRIBUTING.md) for details.

 ## Author
 * Daryan Qawami

 ## License
-This project is licensed under the GNU GPLv3 License - See the (LICENSE.md file)[LICENSE.md] for details.
+This project is licensed under the GNU GPLv3 License - See the [LICENSE.md file](LICENSE.md) for details.